- 1. Adjust your income during your working life

 - Retirement Age Reckoner: Discover your preservation age and Age Pension age

 - The super challenge: At what age should I retire?

 9. Working (and contributing to super) in retirement

 If you’re willing to continue working when you retire, especially if you plan to retire before Age Pension age, the amount of money that you need on retirement is a lot less, because you’re providing a second income stream sourced from your work income.
 If this is an option you’re considering, then you need to be very particular about your plans, because most individuals choosing this option work only for the first few years of their retirement, and then rely solely on superannuation and non-super savings, and the Age Pension (if they are eligible).
 If you’re retired, then returning to return to full-time or part-time work can protect your capital and allow you to rebuild your savings.

 10. Receiving an inheritance or other lump sum payment

 You may receive an inheritance later in life, or other lump sum (such as the proceeds from a divorce settlement or sale of a property) that you can put towards your wealth accumulation plans.
 If you’re planning to contribute these funds into a super account, then consider the annual non-concessional contributions cap, and the bring-forward rule.

-For information, see SuperGuide articles New normal: $100,000 non-concessional contributions cap and Bring-forward rule: A definitive super guide.
+For information, see SuperGuide articles 2018/2019 guide to non-concessional contributions (after-tax super contributions) and A super guide to understanding the bring-forward rule.